Lifting automorphisms along abelian regular coverings of graphs: Introduction

-A graph is the same thing as a one-dimensional simplicial complex (see \cite{AT}, page 104) with orientation forgotten.
-A covering of graphs $\pi:\tilde{\Gamma}\rightarrow\Gamma$ is a simplicial covering map of one-dimensional simplicial complexes.
-It is called regular (or an $A$-covering) if there is a subgroup $A$ of the covering transformation group $K$ that acts regularly on each fiber.
-Moreover $A=K$ if $\Gamma$ is connected.
+A \emph{covering} of a graph $\pi:\tilde{\Gamma}\rightarrow\Gamma$ is a simplicial covering map of one-dimensional simplicial complexes.
+It is called \emph{regular} (or an \emph{$A$-covering}) if there is a subgroup $A$ of the covering transformation group $K$ that acts regularly on each fiber.
+Moreover, $A=K$ if $\Gamma$ is connected.